swlaschin/fsharpforfunandprofit.com/_posts/2012-04-27-completeness-intro.md

 F# is unusual in that it successfully bridges both worlds.
 Although all the examples so far have focused on F# as an elegant functional language, it does support an object-oriented paradigm as well, and can integrate easily with other .NET languages and tools.
 As a result, F# is not a isolated island, but benefits from being part of the whole .NET ecosystem.

-The other aspects that make F# "complete" are being an official .NET language (with all the support and documentation that that entails) and being designed to work in Visual Studio (which provides a nice editor with IntelliSense support, a debugger, and so on).
+The other aspects that make F# "complete" are being an official .NET language (with all the support and documentation that that entails) and being designed to work in Visual Studio (which provides a nice editor with IntelliSense support, a debugger, and so on) and  [Visual Studio Code](http://ionide.io/).
 These benefits should be obvious and won't be discussed here.

 So, in this last section, we'll focus on two particular areas: